-In addition, commissions receivable from corporate services rendered to third parties, amounting to US\$2,090,310 (December 31, 2020: US\$3,189,624), which are presented as receivables from advisory and structuring services, are classified as performing receivables.
-ECL impairment on receivables recognized in 2021 amounted to US\$619,853 (September 30, 2020: US\$249,978).
+In addition, commissions receivable from corporate services rendered to third parties, amounting to US\$6,381,439 (2020: US\$3,189,624), which are presented as receivables from advisory and structuring services, are classified as performing receivables.
+ECL impairment on receivables recognized in 2021 amounted to US\$933,495 (2020: US\$319,754).

 The Corporation has developed a Credit Risk Rating System based on the Altman Z-score method adapted to emerging markets, for its project finance loans.
 The method identifies certain key factors based on a debtor's financial performance that determine the probability of default and combines or weighs them into a quantitative score.
 That system also includes quantitative information and qualitative factors that affect infrastructure projects and emerging markets.
 The results consider relevant information such as foreign exchange risk, competition, project analysis, and country risk.
-This rating was not related with expected losses as LGD and doesn't impact CIFI's internal credit rating.
+This rating was not related with expected losses as LGD and doesn't impact the Corporation's internal credit rating.
 For corporate loans, the Corporation has acquired the RiskCalc EDF model for Emerging Markets from Moody's.